akoskm/akoskm.github.io/_posts/2020-01-22-mocha-jest-react-testing.md

 # Initializing environments

 ## Mocha
-In our case `test_helpers/test_setup.js` contains the environment setup.
+In our case `test_helpers/test_setup.js` had the environment setup.

-To keep things simple, let's say we need only a [Sinon sandbox](https://sinonjs.org/releases/latest/sandbox/).
+To keep things simple, let's say we needed only a [Sinon sandbox](https://sinonjs.org/releases/latest/sandbox/).

-(If you're using React this is the place where you configure Enzyme.)
+If you're using React, this is the place where you keep your Enzyme configuration.

 ```
 global.sinonSandbox = sinon.createSandbox();